 Having a Compliance Officer as part of the team is essential for overseeing the communications personnel (i.e., call intake, dispatch) process, especially with Medicare repetitive patient transports is being conducted as per Medicare rules & meets the CMS definition of medical necessity.
 Appointing an individual with a clinical background – a registered nurse/ paramedic to conduct a pre-transport on-site evaluation of the patient (for repetitive patients) where they reside and followed by a detailed evaluation, should be part of the best practices initiated in the EMS billing team.

-To help mitigate risks and enhance the organization’s performance, having an effective compliance processes in place is very crucial to the ambulance billing service.
+To help mitigate risks and enhance the organization’s performance, having an effective compliance process in place is very crucial to the ambulance billing service.

 3. Auditing: Make sure that internal as well as independent auditing of all documentation is done regularly.
-For example the subjective narrative of the Patient Care Report (PCR) should represent the scenario which should clearly determine the “medical necessity” of the patient to assist the billing department.
+For example, the subjective narrative of the Patient Care Report (PCR) should represent the scenario that should clearly determine the “medical necessity” of the patient to assist the billing department.
 Patient’s signatures on forms, Physician’s Certification Statements, and all other compliances required in documentation should be audited on a regular basis.
-Spending time each week using a random survey to pull up documentation and reviewing will go a long way in also making efficient your Revenue Cycle Management (RCM) process.
+Spending time each week using a random survey to pull up documentation and reviews will go a long way in also making efficient your Revenue Cycle Management (RCM) process.

-Thus, with proper checks & processes and following good “best practices”, a desired outcome can be delivered which can result in prevention of ambulance fraud.
+Thus, with proper checks & processes and following good “best practices”, the desired outcome can be delivered which can result in the prevention of ambulance fraud.